 In addition to food and work there was another important part from the workcamp; Activities.
 There the participants get to know each other and share their culture and personal stories.
 The volunteers decided what they wanted to do by themselves.
 So all the free time we did so many different things such as „BBQ, enjoying the beach, going to the magic Blues festival, going to a bar, swimming in the river or pool, playing beach volleyball and football, cooking together, playing icebreaker games, card games and lots of other games, enjoying the day in cities nearby, renting a pedal boat, giving each other massages, singing and playing instruments, having dinner with locals and lots more.
 You see every evening and weekend was long and different, as well as intense.
 Everybody had also their time for themselves.
 They enjoyed their time in the internet-zone with their family and friends, sometimes left for bed earlier or went for a walk.
 It was an open group.
 The idea was whenever the participants were in the group, all were welcomed, doesn`t matter about age, character, country and gender.

 The best activity in my opinion was the international evening.
-There we invited locals and all people from the project host, as you can see in the picture on the left.
+There we invited locals and all people from the project host, as you can see in the pictures below.
 The participants created starters, main plates and desserts from different countries.
 We had a really nice, relaxed evening.
 We sang together and played the guitar and drums and in general shared a lot with each other about our lives.
 After work, dinner and activities we were tired.
 Everybody knew that we are going to sleep in an underground shelter which was not really a cosy place but acceptable.
 However, a few of us also slept some days outside which was a hotel with thousand stars :D.

 To sum up: I met unforgettable people with big hearts.
 To all I wish they can continue being social, open minded and flexible.
 Thanks for making this camp so wonderful.
 Special thanks also goes to Fondazione Valle Bavona, Mariella and Ariele.
 They put a lot of effort in the whole project and made everyone comfortable.
 It was nice that they even organised on Saturday a trip up to the mountain with the cable car.